k-willebrand/Flexible_Ops_Plan_Design/README.md

    1. Plotting utilties for recreating the figures published in Willebrand et al. (2024)
    2. **Key folder:** `Plots`

-This model uses the Mwache Dam in Kenya as a case study example.
+This model uses the Mwache Dam in Kenya as a case study.

 ## Key Model and Data Descriptions

 ### **Dynamic climate uncertainty model**

+1. `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`: This is the primary script that defines the infrastructure planning SDP.
+This script includes steps that calculate the climate change transition matrix using Bayesian Model Averaging (BMA) (see Fletcher et al., 2019) and temperature, precipitation, and runoff monthly time series for each climate state (Rajagopalan & Lall, 1999; Skerker et al., 2023; Strzepek & Mccluskey, 2010).

+2. `BMA_results_RCP85_2020-11-14.mat`: Matlab data file containing the BMA results that are used to develop the transition probability matrix for precipitation (see Fletcher et al., 2019).

+3. `Mombasa_TandP.mat`: Matlab data file containing monthly time series of temperature and precipitation from 21 modeled General Circulation Models (GCMs) for 1900-2100.

-2. `T_Temp_Precip_RCP85B.mat`: Matlab data file containing the calculated precipiation state transition probability matrix.
+4. `T_Temp_Precip_RCP85B.mat`: Matlab data file containing the calculated precipitation state transition probability matrix.
+Temperature transition probabilities are assumed to be deterministic.
 This file is referenced in the infrastructure planning SDP.

-3. `runoff_by_state_02Nov2021.mat`: Matlab data file containing the resulting 200-year-long monthly time series of temperature, precipitation, and runoff across 21 modeled General Circulation Models (GCMs).
+5. `runoff_by_state_02Nov2021.mat`: Matlab data file containing the resulting synthetic 200-year-long monthly time series of temperature, precipitation, and runoff across 21 modeled GCMs.

+6. `29Sept2021_CalibratorParams.mat`: Calibration parameters for running the CLIRUN model (see Skerker et al., 2023).

 ### Infastructure planning SDP

 1. `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`:

    This is the primary script that defines the infrastructure planning SDP.
-   The parameter setup for the file explicitly defines some parameters and inputs others from Multiflex_OptimizeSimulate.m.
-The run parameters at the top of the script are used to specify which parts of the script to run different components of the model.
+   The parameter setup for the file defines parameter and inputs defined in `Multiflex_Wrapper_Nov2021_cprime.m`.
+   The run parameters specify which whether to run different components of the model.

 2. `Multiflex_Wrapper_Nov2021_cprime.m`: